-9.5.1 Conventional House
+9.4.2 Conventional House

 The safest and most reliable supply of combustion air for a wood stove is from the room in which it is installed.
 Room air is already preheated so it will not chill the fire, and its availability is not affected by wind pressures on the house.
-Contrary to commonly expressed concerns, almost all tightly sealed new houses have enough natural leakage to provide the small amount of air needed by the stove.
+Almost all houses have enough natural leakage to provide the small amount of air needed by the stove.
 The only case in which the wood stove may not have adequate access to combustion air is if the operation of a powerful exhaust device (such as a kitchen range exhaust) causes the pressure in the house to become negative relative to outdoors.

-Figure 11: Air supply in conventional houses
+Figure 15: Air supply in conventional houses

 If an air intake is installed through the wall of the house, its pressure can vary during windy weather.
-If there are changes in wood stove performance in windy weather, and in particular if smoke puffs from the stove, the air duct should be disconnected from the stove to determine if it is the cause of the problem.
-In some windy conditions, negative pressure at the duct weather hood outside the house wall may draw hot exhaust gases from the stove backwards through the duct to outdoors.
+If smoke puffs from the stove, the air duct should be disconnected to determine if it is the cause of the problem.
+In some windy conditions, negative pressure near hood may draw hot exhaust gases from the stove to outdoors.
 Check the outdoor air duct for soot deposits when the full system is cleaned and inspected at least once each year.